PatientZero-AU/pz-cheeseria-juniors/README.md

 ## Important Scripts

+This project was test with node v16.15.0 and npm v8.5.5.

 In the project directory, you can run:

 ### `npm install`

-Installs package dependencies (node v14.15.0)
+Installs package dependencies (node v16.15.0)

 ### `npm start`